History of Maryland: Maryland, late 20th century to present

 In 1980, the opening of Harborplace and the Baltimore Aquarium made that city a significant tourist destination, while Charles Center, the World Trade Center, and the popular Camden Yards baseball stadium were constructed in the downtown area.
 Fells Point also became popular.
 The historic Annapolis waterfront area, previously a working-class fishing port, also became gentrified and a tourist destination.
 Baltimore's largest employer, the Bethlehem Steel factory at Sparrows Point, shrunk, and the General Motors plant closed, while Johns Hopkins University and Health Care System took Bethlehem's place as Baltimore's largest employer.
 There are over 350 biotechnology companies in the state.
 The Social Security – Health Care Financing Administration, Bureau of Standards, U.S. Census Bureau, National Institutes of Health, National Security Agency, and Public Health Service have their headquarters in the state.
 Metrorail lines were constructed in Montgomery and Prince George's counties, while Baltimore opened its own 20 mi Metro Subway as well as the north–south Baltimore Light Rail system.

 In addition to general suburban growth, specially planned new communities sprung up, most notably Columbia, but also Montgomery Village, Belair at Bowie, St. Charles, Cross Keys, and Joppatowne, and numerous shopping malls, the state's three largest malls being Annapolis Mall, Arundel Mills and the Towson Town Center.
 Community colleges were established in nearly every county in Maryland.
 Large-scale, mechanized poultry farms became prevalent on the lower Eastern Shore, along with irrigated vegetable farming.
 In Southern Maryland tobacco farming had nearly vanished by the century's end, due to suburban housing development and a state tobacco incentive buy-out program.
 Industrial, railroad, and coal-mining jobs in the four westernmost counties declined, but that area's economy was helped by expansion of outdoor recreational tourism and new technology jobs and industries.
-As the 21st century dawned, Maryland joined neighboring states in a new initiative to save the health of Chesapeake Bay, whose aquatic life and seafood industry are threatened by waterfront residential development, as well as by fertilizer and livestock waste entering the bay, especially from Pennsylvania's Susquehanna River.
+From the beginning of the 21st century, Maryland joined neighboring states in a new initiative to save the health of Chesapeake Bay, whose aquatic life and seafood industry are threatened by waterfront residential development, as well as by fertilizer and livestock waste entering the bay, especially from Pennsylvania's Susquehanna River.
 In addition, about 580 acre of Maryland shore are eroded per year due to the land sinking and rising sea levels.
 In 2013, Maryland abolished capital punishment.

+Key Bridge collapse

+On March 26, 2024, the Francis Scott Key Bridge in Baltimore collapsed after the container ship Dali collided with it.
+The collapse caused the death of 6 construction workers.

+Dali struck one of the piers of the Key Bridge at 1:28 a.m.
+EDT (05:28 UTC) after suffering a "complete blackout".
+The bridge collapse resulted in the blockage of shipping to and from the Port of Baltimore.
+The closure of the port is estimated to cost $1.7 billion in supply chain disruptions.
+On April 25, 2024, a newly opened channel allowed trapped ships to leave the Port of Baltimore.